mchowdhury/CSCI-3308/README.md

 2. Reboot your phone.

-3. Connect you phone to your computer and click the green run arrow in Android Studio.
+3. Connect your phone to your computer and click the green run arrow in Android Studio.

-4. The Awake+ should automatically launch on your phone.
+4. The Awake+ app should automatically launch on your phone.